 We review new accounting standards to determine the expected financial impact, if any, that the adoption of each such standard will have.
-For the recently issued accounting standards that we believe may have an impact on our financial statements, see "Recently Issued Accounting Standards" in Note 2 to our unaudited condensed consolidated financial statements included elsewhere in this Quarterly Report on Form 10-Q, and "Recently Issued Accounting Standards" in our Annual Report on Form 10-K for the year ended December 31, 2019 filed on March 2, 2020.
+For the recently issued accounting standards that we believe may have an impact on our financial statements, see "Recently Issued Accounting Standards" in Note 2 to our unaudited condensed consolidated financial statements included elsewhere in this Quarterly Report on Form 10-Q, and "Recently Issued Accounting Standards" in Note 2 to our audited consolidated financial statements and "Recently Issued Accounting Pronouncements" in Part II, Item 7, in our Annual Report on Form 10-K for the year ended December 31, 2020 filed on February 25, 2021.